yvanvds/yvanvds.github.io/_posts/2017-12-03-msvc-crossplatform-development-Part-1.md

 This is the first part of a series about crossplatform development with Visual Studio.
 A small C++ library will be created and ported to all possible platforms.
 C# wrapper libraries will also be created and used.
 <!--more-->

+The complete source code for this series can be found on [GitHub](https://github.com/yvanvds/yvanvds.github.io/tree/master/codeProjects/DemoTools).

 ## Setup

 In this first part we'll setup a solution which will contain all projects.
 We'll start with a Shared Items Project, which will contain the C++ code of our library.